opendocsg/opendoc-state-courts-practice-directions-2021/PART-02-GENERAL-MATTERS.md

 ## 15. Precedence and preaudience of Senior Counsel

-(1) By virtue of section 31 of the Legal Profession Act (Cap 161) and existing custom and usage, Senior Counsel are given precedence and the right of preaudience.
+(1) By virtue of section 31 of the Legal Profession Act 1966 and existing custom and usage, Senior Counsel are given precedence and the right of preaudience.

 (2) In order to give substance to the principle of precedence and preaudience to Senior Counsel, Senior Counsel who intend to appear before Judges or Registrars for summonses hearings should inform the Registrar in writing not later than 2 clear days before the scheduled hearing date.
 Matters involving Senior Counsel will thereafter be listed first, in the order of their precedence.
 If Senior Counsel do not appear at the time their matters come on for hearing according to the list, they will have to wait for their turn in accordance with their queue numbers given by the Queue Management System in the State Courts, subject to the Judge’s or Registrar’s overriding discretion.